 I do not rule out a debt cut but one should not think that simply a brutal debt cut would suffice in Greece, Juncker told ORF Austrian television.
 One has to take care that this does not lead to the danger of contagion elsewhere in the euro zone.

 The German candidate for the European Central Bank's executive board said on Monday that all systemically important banks in the 27-nation EU should be made to raise fresh capital simultaneously to avoid singling out individual lenders.

-Recapitalization should be done in an EU27 context in a way to avoid stigma effects, Joerg Asmussen told the European parliament.
+Recapitalisation should be done in an EU27 context in a way to avoid stigma effects, Joerg Asmussen told the European parliament.
 The best is not to do this institution by institution, but to do this for all systemically important banks in the EU 27 at the same time.

 Venizelos said Athens expected improvements in the 109 billion euro rescue package agreed by euro zone leaders and hinted that banks will take heavier losses, calling it PSI Plus.
 PSI stands for private sector involvement.

-We expect an overall package better than the one initially drafted, because we have to take into consideration the new parameters, he said, alluding to a deeper than expected recession that has derailed Greece's budget deficits.
+We expect an overall package better than the one initially drafted, because we have to take into consideration the new parameters, he said, alluding to a deeper than expected recession that has worsened Greece's budget deficits.

-The EU, IMF and ECB mission chiefs, known as the troika, are likely to conclude their visit with a joint statement by Tuesday.
+The EU, IMF and ECB mission chiefs, known as the troika, are likely to conclude their visit with a joint statement on Tuesday.
 They will then prepare reports for euro zone finance ministers and the IMF board to decide on the aid tranche.